Top 22 Wisconsin Bike Trails near Campgrounds

 Lake Emily County Park sits about a mile west of Amherst Junction, and the trail runs next to the south campground.
 Between its north and south campgrounds, this well-outfitted park offers 69 campsites.
 All have electric hookups, except three tent sites located by the Tomorrow River State Trail.
 Both campgrounds have restrooms, showers, drinking water, and dump stations.
 The county park also features a swimming beach, boat ramp, picnic area and shelters, playground, nature trail, and ball field.

-#10 Chippewa River State Trail
+#12 Chippewa River State Trail

 In northwest Wisconsin, the Chippewa River State Trail runs 30 miles through Eau Claire, Dunn, and Pepin Counties.
 The trail begins in Eau Claire and ends in Durand, It travels near the Chippewa River, through the small communities of Caryville, and Meridean.

-Tarrant Park is located at the trail’s end in Durand.
+Tarrant City Park and Campground is located at the trail’s end in Durand.
 It offers a swimming pool and bathhouse, picnic shelters, playgrounds, athletic courts, and restrooms.
 The campground has 10 RV concrete pad sites with electric and water hookups.
 There also are 8 tent sites with electricity.
 The campground has restrooms and a dump station.
 Camping fees are paid at a payment drop box there.

-#11 La Crosse River State Trail
+#13 La Crosse River State Trail

 The La Crosse River State Trail travels 21 miles through an unglaciated river valley in west central Wisconsin.
 The trail runs between Sparta and La Crosse, through beautiful forests, farmfields, and marshes.
 It also passes through Rockland, Bangor, and West Salem.
 Each community offers trail-goers a glimpse into its unique history and character.